CoderDojoZH/resources/flyer-kids/flyer-kids.md

 	On Sundays 15:00 – 17:00

-    There is only one rule, Be cool!
+    There is only one rule, be cool!

 ## back